This post may contain affiliate links, view our disclosure policy.

 How do you make lasagna roll ups?

-Lasagna roll ups are a great way to make lasagna that takes less time to make and is easier to eat.
+Lasagna roll ups are a great way to make lasagna that takes less time and are easier to eat.
 When making spinach lasagna roll ups, each roll is its own serving size which makes creating portion-controlled plates that much easier.
-It is easy to make lasagna rolls.
 You will cook your noodles the same as if you are making lasagna, but instead of creating layers with the noodles and filling, you will be adding the filling onto each noodle before simply rolling the noodle around the filling.

 How do you freeze lasagna roll ups?